- Published date:

 - 118 Cleaning up Data

-We also host a Digital Scholarship Reading Group which discusses an article, conference or video related to digital scholarship each month.
+The Digital Scholarship Reading Group holds informal discussions from 2-3pm on the first Tuesday of each month.
+Each month we discuss an article, conference or video related to digital scholarship.
 It's a great way to keep up with new ideas or reality check trends in digital scholarship (including the digital humanities).
+We welcome people from any department in the Library, and take suggestions for topics that are particularly relevant to diverse teams or disciplines.